John Slack (cricketer)

 John Kenneth Edward Slack DL (23 December 1930 – 6 May 2012) was an English cricketer and judge.
 He was born at Marylebone, London.

 A right-handed batsman, Slack made his first-class debut for Cambridge University against Middlesex in 1954.
 He played 6 further first-class matches for the university in that year, the last coming against Oxford University.
 In his 7 first-class matches, he scored 434 runs at a batting average of 31.00, with two half centuries and a single century high score of 135.
 This came on debut against Middlesex.

 Slack later joined Buckinghamshire, making his debut for the county in the 1964 Minor Counties Championship against Suffolk.
-Slack played Minor counties cricket for Buckinghamshire from 1964 to 1969, which included 40 Minor Counties Championship matches.
+Slack played Minor counties cricket for Buckinghamshire from 1964 to 1969.
+He captained them from 1967 to 1969, leading them to the championship in his final year.
 He made his only List A appearance for Buckinghamshire against Middlesex in the 1969 Gillette Cup, captaining the team.
 He scored 8 runs before being dismissed by Fred Titmus.

-Outside of cricket he played rugby for Middlesex.
+Slack also played rugby union for Middlesex.

-By profession Slack was a solicitor, working for many years in London.
-He was appointed as a circuit judge in 1974, a position held for the next 26 years, during which he presided over Aylesbury Crown Court for many years.
-He was later appointed a Deputy Lieutenant for Buckinghamshire on 10 November 1995.
+Slack worked for nearly 20 years as a solicitor in London.
+He was appointed as a circuit judge in 1974, a position he held for the next 26 years, during which he presided over Aylesbury Crown Court for many years.
+He was appointed a Deputy Lieutenant for Buckinghamshire on 10 November 1995.

-He died at Cuddington, Buckinghamshire, on 6 May 2012, having suffered a stroke two days previously.
+He died aged 81 at Cuddington, Buckinghamshire, on 6 May 2012, two days after suffering a stroke.
+He and his wife Patricia had two sons.